inktrap/studyriffic/README.md

      - check if the prolific id already did the survey
      - reenable session check, check for TODOs

+ - minor: bigger font size
+ - minor: vertically center task
- - minor: change all the view functions to use the custom template if specified
+ - minor: change all the view functions to use the custom template, if specified
  - minor issue: newlines in tasks.
      - json newlines won't be transformed into the html equivalent and inline html won't be interpretated.